juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

 Create Process Path
 ~~~~~~~~~~~~~~~~~~~

-Let us conclude our example with the last missing piece in the puzzle, the process as the a flow describer.
+Let us conclude our example with the last missing piece in the puzzle, the process as a flow describer.
 In our case this is the whole ordering workflow.
 Other processes could be office supply ordering or completely different processes.

 The process has a starting point which consists of the start activity and the start user task activity dialog.
 For any new book order, the first user task activity dialog of the first activity is the first screen that is displayed.
 If this is completed and saved, the process ticket will be created and can follow the configured workflow.

 The process also contains the directions for how the process ticket can move through the process.
 Let's call this :term:`process path`.
 It consists of the start activity, one or more sequence flows (possibly with sequence flow actions) and other activities.

-Assuming that the activities has already assigned their user task activity dialogs, drag an activity from the accordion in the *Available Process Elements* widget in the left sidebar and drop it into the canvas area below the process information.
+Assuming that the activities have already assigned their user task activity dialogs, drag an activity from the accordion in the *Available Process Elements* widget in the left sidebar and drop it into the canvas area below the process information.
 Notice that an arrow from the process start (white circle) to the activity is placed automatically.
 This is the first activity and its first user task activity dialog is the first screen that will be shown when the process starts.

 .. figure:: images/process-management-book-ordering-14-canvas-first-activity.png
    :alt: Book Ordering - First Activity On Canvas